The Case for Giving Your AI Agent Its Own Computer

 For me, this shift turned AI from a “nice productivity boost” into something that genuinely changed how my business operates.
 I’m a team of one doing the work of a team of five — not because I’m working harder, but because most of the structured, repeatable work happens without me.

 The chat window era of AI was useful.
 But it was also training wheels.
-The real capability unlock comes when your AI agent has the same tools you do: a computer, a browser, persistence, and the ability to act without you watching.
+The real unlock comes when your AI agent has the same tools you do: a computer, a browser, persistence, and the ability to act without you watching.

 If you haven’t tried it yet, you’re working harder than you need to.